-This pipeline harnesses the tremendous power of the DRAGEN Bio-It Platform and includes highly optimized algorithms for mapping, aligning, sorting, duplicate marking, and haplotype variant calling.
-It also uses platform features such as compression and BCL conversion, together with the full set of platform tools.
+These applications harness the tremendous power of the DRAGEN Bio-It Platform and include highly optimized algorithms for mapping, aligning, sorting, duplicate marking, and haplotype variant calling.
+They also use platform features such as compression and BCL conversion, together with the full set of platform tools.